perfana/test-events-wiremock/README.md

 * `useProxy` on port 8888, for example to use with fiddler

 Custom events:
+* `wiremock-change-mappings` use to change delay of wiremock mapping file at specific time
+* `wiremock-change-settings` use to change delay of wiremock setting file at specific time
-* `wiremock-change-delay` use to change delay of wiremock instances at specific time
+* `wiremock-change-import` use to change delay of wiremock import file at specific time

+Use the correct type of file for each event.
+For import use the exported file of wiremock studio that contains multiple mappings.

 Example wiremock response with a dynamic delay: